 The damped sinusoidal impulse responses associated with the conjugate pole pairs shown in Figure 6 will be investigated as candidates to represent the first sinusoidal present in x (i.e., there will be up to three branches at the initial node of this search tree, if all the poles were complex).
-The investigation of each of these alternatives involves its subtraction from x to define a residue sequence, as shown in Figure 7, which will then be thresholded, according to Equation 5.
+The investigation of each of these alternatives involves its subtraction from x to define a residue sequence, as shown in Figure 7, which will then be thresholded.
+The threshold level used for this segmentation was set at 25% of the signal peak, in this synthetic example.
+A slightly different threshold to process real HRIRs was found as described in the following sections.